Hundreds killed in explosion at a crowded Gaza hospital

 Gaza's Ministry of Health reported more dead and wounded from Israeli strikes.
 The latest reports say dozens were killed and dozens more wounded by strikes at Rafah and Khan Younis, an area in southern Gaza where Israel had told residents to travel in advance of an expected ground offensive in north of the enclave.
 The ministry also reported that people remain trapped under the rubble of homes and buildings hit by airstrikes.

 Amid the growing fears of violence potentially expanding across the region, the White House announced President Biden will visit Tel Aviv and Amman, Jordan, on Wednesday.
 In Israel, Biden will make a very visible show of U.S. support for the country.
-In Amman, Biden will meet with Jordanian King Abdullah II, Egyptian President Abdel Fattah al-Sisi, and Palestinian Authority President Mahmoud Abbas.
+In Amman, Biden will meet with Jordanian King Abdullah II, Egyptian President Abdel Fattah al-Sisi, and — until the hospital in blast in Gaza — Palestinian Authority President Mahmoud Abbas.

 U.S. officials have said they believe at least a few Americans are being held hostage by Hamas, and Biden will seek an update on the hostage situation while he is in the region, National Security Council spokesman John Kirby said.